Based on a true story.

 Comps: Similar budget to ON THE ROOF

-• The Whale movie poster
+• The Holdovers movie poster

-The Whale
+The Holdovers

 • The Mule movie poster